On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Introduction

-The main purpose of the present paper is to introduce a new method that enables us to construct a high variety of Riemannian three-spaces such that each admits a smooth inverse mean curvature foliation and such that the scalar curvature is not required to be non-negative.
-As the main motivation for the use of the inverse mean curvature foliations was to prove non-decreasing of the Geroch mass, in our construction, using as a guiding principle, first conditions that can characterize monotonous behavior of the Geroch mass are identified.
+The main purpose of the present paper is to introduce a new method that enables us to construct a wide variety of Riemannian three-spaces.
+Each admits a smooth inverse mean curvature foliation and such that the scalar curvature is not required to be non-negative.
+The original motivation for applying inverse mean curvature foliations was to prove that the Geroch mass is non-decreasing.
+The proposed new method provides an alternative construction of inverse mean curvature foliations.
+It is also generic as no field equations are used anywhere in the construction.
+To make this transparent, we start by revisiting generic variations of the Geroch mass.
+Note that in the conventional treatment of this variation, the shift of the flow, ``as unimportant'', was left out of the corresponding arguments.
+Nevertheless, as in our proposal, the shift vector acquires an important role, on good grounds, with the involvement of a non-trivial shift-vector field, which provides an additional motivation of recalling the argument of Geroch \cite{geroch}, in section \ref{sec: var-Geroch-energy}.